 Hibiscus is an amazingly beautiful flowering plant native to North Africa and Southeast Asia.
 The tea brewed from its flower petals is a tasty beverage with tart and sweet floral flavors, and it can be served hot or iced.

-Why I like Hibiscus Tea
+Why I Love Hibiscus Tea

-In addition, hibiscus tea is full of antioxidants and has many proven health benefits.
+- Hibiscus tea is full of antioxidants and has many proven health benefits.

 Drinking hibiscus tea daily can also aid in losing weight and preventing cancer.
 Furthermore, the antioxidants found in hibiscus can help our body with fighting against harmful bacteria.